kcx1/File_Cleanup/README.md

 ## Using the script

 The package create a convenient shell command that will allow you to run the script manually.
-Simply invoke the fclean command, and the script will run manually.
+Simply invoke the new ```fclean``` command, and the script will run manually.

+## Configuring the script

+You'll need to locate the config.toml file in order to setup your own custom congfiguration.
+The file I've included should work out of the box and is the configuration that I currently use.
+However, I wanted to provide an eeasy way to edit the config so that the behavior of the script could be easily modified and customized.

+To locate the config

 ## Setup Crontab